iSHAREScheme/iSHARESatellite/Satellite Guide Documents/README.md

 <br>

-To install and ensure all the necessary packages are available in the system, use the below script to verify (reboot the system on completion, if necessary).
+To install and ensure all the necessary packages are available in the system, use the below script to install the missing packages.

 <br>